QubesOS/qubes-doc/developer/debugging/test-bench.md

 ### Install Tests and Their Dependencies

 A regular Qubes installation isn't ready to run the full suite of tests.
-For example, in order to run the [splitgpg tests](https://github.com/QubesOS/qubes-app-linux-split-gpg/blob/4bc201bb70c011119eed19df25dc5b46120d04ed/tests/splitgpg/tests.py) you need to have the `qubes-gpg-split-tests` package installed in your app qubes.
+For example, in order to run the [Split GPG tests](https://github.com/QubesOS/qubes-app-linux-split-gpg/blob/4bc201bb70c011119eed19df25dc5b46120d04ed/tests/splitgpg/tests.py) you need to have the `qubes-gpg-split-tests` package installed in your app qubes.

-Because of the above reason, some additional configurations need to be done to your environment.
-This can be done in an automated manner with the help of [staltstack](/doc/salt) configuration that provisions the [automated testing environment](/doc/automated-tests/).
+Because of the above reason, some additional configurations need to be done to your testing environment.
+This can be done in an automated manner with the help of the [Salt](/doc/salt) configuration that provisions the [automated testing environment](/doc/automated-tests/).

-The following commands should work for you, but do keep the provisioning scripts are designed with the OpenQA environment in mind and not your specific local system.
+The following commands should work for you, but do keep in mind that the provisioning scripts are designed for [openQA environment](https://openqa.qubes-os.org/) and not your specific local testing system.
 Run the following in `dom0`:

    ```
    # For future reference the following commands are an adaptation of
    # https://github.com/marmarek/openqa-tests-qubesos/blob/master/tests/update.pm

-   # install git
+   # Install git
    sudo qubes-dom0-update git || sudo dnf --setopt=reposdir=/etc/yum.repos.d install git

-   # download the openqa automated testing environment salt configuration
+   # Download the openQA automated testing environment salt configuration
    git clone https://github.com/marmarek/openqa-tests-qubesos/
    cd openqa-tests-qubesos/extra-files
    sudo cp -a system-tests/ /srv/salt/
    sudo qubesctl top.enable system-tests

-   # install them same configuration as the one in OpenQA
+   # Install them same configuration as the one in openQA
    QUBES_VERSION=4.1
    PILLAR_DIR=/srv/pillar/base/update
    sudo mkdir -p $PILLAR_DIR